Limited Submission Guidelines

 Funding agencies are increasingly restricting the number of applications an institution can submit in response to many funding opportunities.
 Utah State University (USU) designates these as Limited Submission Programs.

-If more than the sponsor allowed number of applications is submitted in response to a Limited Submission Program, ALL applications from the institution may be disqualified from review.
+If more applications than the sponsor allows are submitted in response to a Limited Submission Program, ALL applications from the institution may be disqualified from review.
 Therefore, complying with sponsor guidelines is critical.

 If a sponsor contacts USU to report that a program application limit has been exceeded, all unauthorized proposals will be administratively withdrawn.